-Trying to keep your laptop awake during presentations in addition to yourself?
-Need to prevent a Linux machine from sleeping or hibernating for extended periods of time, say for prolonged computations or remote connections?
-Find out here how to keep a Linux computer (and, optionally, its display) awake and prevent sleeping.
+Trying to keep your Linux laptop awake during presentations — in addition to yourself?
+Need to prevent a sleep or hibernation for extended periods of time, say for long downloads or remote connections?
+Find out here how to keep a Linux computer (and, optionally, its screen) awake ⤓ and prevent sleeping so no interruptions get in the way of your work or play.

-How to Keep a Linux Computer and Display Awake
+How to Keep Linux Awake and Prevent Screen Sleep

 Gnome (Caffeine)